-An exception to this rule is made for sales or exchanges of publicly traded partnership
+An exception to this rule is made for sales or exchanges of publicly traded partnership interests for which a broker is required to file Form 1099-B, Proceeds From Broker and Barter Exchange Transactions.

 If a partner is required to notify the partnership of a section 751(a) exchange but fails to do so, the partner will be subject to a penalty for each such failure.
 However, no penalty will be imposed if the partner can show that the failure was due to reasonable cause and not willful neglect.